 Important Testing Tips

-TIP 1: Before you start the alternator tests, make sure the battery is fully charged (since you'll have to crank and start the engine to test the alternator).
+TIP 1: The battery must be fully charged to get the most accurate result from the alternator test described in this tutorial (since you'll have to crank and start the engine to test the alternator).

 TIP 2: You can use a digital multimeter or an analog multimeter.